jharwell/sierra/docs/src/matrix.rst

 SIERRA supports multiple :term:`Platforms <Platform>` which researchers can write code to target, as shown below.
-If your desired platform is not listed, see the :ref:`ln-sierra-tutorials` for how to add it via a plugin.
+If your desired platform is not listed, see the :ref:`tutorials` for how to add it via a plugin.

 ..
 IMPORTANT:: In SIERRA terminology, platform != OS.
 If a SIERRA platform runs
                on a given OS, then SIERRA supports doing so; if it does not,